 Several studies (1-9) have demonstrated that stem cells derived from adipose tissue are capable of creating a vast array of cell types.
 One important type is neurons, which are potentially critical for treating many kinds of neurological diseases.

 Some scientists believe that only stem cells chemically, genetically, or otherwise artificially altered in a laboratory setting have therapeutic value in Parkinson’s Disease.
-However, two recent studies demonstrated that even unmanipulated mesenchymal stem cells reduced many of the symptoms experienced by individuals with Parkinson’s Disease (10-11).
-Additionally, the cellular mechanisms behind this therapeutic benefit have been extensively researched in an experimental setting (12-14).
+However, two studies demonstrated that unmanipulated mesenchymal stem cells may reduce symptoms experienced by individuals with Parkinson’s Disease (10-11).
+Additionally, the cellular mechanisms behind this therapeutic benefit have also been researched in an experimental setting (12-14).

 What other medical conditions may benefit from stem cell treatment?